paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-152-issue-of-supplies-services-and-facilities.md

     (iii) the quantity of items transferred.

-**(d) Report Regarding Relief for Unauthorized Countries.—** In any case in which the Secretary of Defense provides for the transportation of humanitarian relief to a country to which the transportation of humanitarian relief has not been specifically authorized by law, the Secretary shall notify the congressional committees specified in subsection (f) and the Committees on Appropriations of the Senate and House of Representatives of the Secretary’s intention to provide such transportation.
+**(e) Report Regarding Relief for Unauthorized Countries.—** In any case in which the Secretary of Defense provides for the transportation of humanitarian relief to a country to which the transportation of humanitarian relief has not been specifically authorized by law, the Secretary shall notify the congressional committees specified in subsection (g) and the Committees on Appropriations of the Senate and House of Representatives of the Secretary’s intention to provide such transportation.
 The notification shall be submitted not less than 15 days before the commencement of such transportation.

-**(e) Definition.—** In this section, the term “defense authorization Act” means an Act that authorizes appropriations for one or more fiscal years for military activities of the Department of Defense, including authorizations of appropriations for the activities described in paragraph (7) of [section 114(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section114/a&num=0&edition=prelim).
+**(f) Definition.—** In this section, the term “defense authorization Act” means an Act that authorizes appropriations for one or more fiscal years for military activities of the Department of Defense, including authorizations of appropriations for the activities described in paragraph (7) of [section 114(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section114/a&num=0&edition=prelim).

-**(f) Congressional Committees.—** The congressional committees referred to in subsections (c)(1) and (d) are the following:
+**(g) Congressional Committees.—** The congressional committees referred to in subsections (c)(1), (d)(1), and (e) are the following:

 (1) The Committee on Armed Services and the Committee on Foreign Relations of the Senate.